'for if there is one type of man to whom I do feel myself inferior , it is the coal miner.' George Orwell, The Road to Wigan Pier, 1937.

 The environment around all the old mining villages would be greatly improved if the old slag heaps were properly reclaimed as parkland (see reclamation pics below).

-Below: Kiveton colliery 1983 and a similar shot 1999, taken from the pit tip looking north-east.
+Above: Kiveton colliery 1983 and a similar shot 1999, taken from the pit tip looking north-east.
 The elevation is lower as the spoil heap has been landscaped a few hundred feet lower into a gentle rolling hill.

-Below : Kiveton station 1983 and a similar shot in 1999
+Above: Kiveton station 1983 and a similar shot in 1999

 Below: Dinnington Colliery in its heyday (courtesey Alan Burke of MosboroughWeb)

-Below:Capped mine shaft marker, Shiroaks pit
+Above:Capped mine shaft marker, Shireoaks pit

 Below; a pit pony called Charlie, Kiveton Colliery 1920